Register company in India: Introduction

 Step 2: Reservation of company name before you register company in India

-Tetra Consultants will reserve your preferred company name with the Registrar of Companies in India.
+- Before you advance to register company in India, Tetra Consultants will reserve your preferred company name with the Indian Registrar of Companies (ROC).
 This will be done through the Ministry of Corporate Affairs (MCA) portal.
 Company name registration must be completed within 20 days from the date of approval of the new name, otherwise the reservation will be released.

 Step 3: Preparation of supporting documents to register company in India

-According to the business activity and company structure, Tetra Consultants will also draft articles of incorporation, business plan and other incorporation documents.
+- According to the business activity and company structure, Tetra Consultants will also draft articles of incorporation, business plan and other incorporation documents required to register company in India.

 Step 4: Filing to register company in India